Johann Vera: Career

 In 2017, he released another single, this time with a more sentimental note: "Vuelo a París".
 The music video was recorded in New York City.
 That same year he released "Ojo por Ojo" on his birthday.

 In 2018 he released the song "Nervioso" with the adjacent video recorded in Japan.
 That year he also became the first Ecuadorian artist to ever sing on an awards ceremony on the United States by releasing his single "Astronauta" on Univision's Premios Juventud.

 In 2019 he followed up with "Ahogando".
 The music video was directed and produced by Vera himself.
 Being shot in various locations on the Ecuadorian coast, we can see the appearance of 2 notable Ecuadorian celebrities, Nathaly Quiñonez and Michela Pincay.

 On February 13, 2020 he released "Perdón", which was the one chosen for him to sing on the Viña del Mar International Song Festival 2020, The largest Latin American Music Award.
 His performance awarded him a "Gaviota de Plata" (Silver Seagull) award.
 Later that year he released “En Donde Están”.

 On 2021, Vera released “Me Tienes Mal” and “Inevitable”.
 The latter ended up on Ecuador's top charts for several weeks on that same year.
-Additionally, the music video was recorded alongside her longtime friend Paula Galindo (commonly known as Pautips) on their former school in Colombia.
+Additionally, the music video was recorded alongside her longtime friend Pautips on their former school in Colombia.
 That same year, Johann finished up the taping of "Kally's Mashup ¡Un cumpleaños muy Kally!" and “Club 57”.

 On 2022, Vera was inspired to create a new Ecuador inspired FIFA World Cup song that reached top charts on the country.
 “Donde Nací” was adopted by Ecuadorian fans as the unofficial team cheer in this year’s cup.
 The song has been used in thousands of TikTok and Instagram videos including some by influential Ecuadorian figures such as Guillermo Lasso.
 One of the most viral songs of the season.